Here's How Your Trade Blue Apron Holdings Inc. (APRN) Aggressively Right Now

 APRN’s Market Performance

-APRN stocks went up by 39.92% for the week, with a monthly jump of 90.84% and a quarterly performance of 167.17%, while its annual performance rate touched 73.53%.
-The volatility ratio for the week stands at 17.59% while the volatility levels for the past 30 days are set at 20.24% for Blue Apron Holdings Inc. The simple moving average for the period of the last 20 days is 27.57% for APRN stocks with a simple moving average of 35.49% for the last 200 days.
+APRN stocks went down by -27.46% for the week, with a monthly jump of 5.58% and a quarterly performance of 125.40%, while its annual performance rate touched 1.25%.
+The volatility ratio for the week stands at 13.98% while the volatility levels for the past 30 days are set at 18.48% for Blue Apron Holdings Inc. The simple moving average for the period of the last 20 days is -5.37% for APRN stocks with a simple moving average of 9.85% for the last 200 days.

 Analysts’ Opinion of APRN